awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

 **Note**
 You can specify only one of these canned ACLs in your request\.

-You specify a canned ACL in your request using the `x-amz-acl` request header\.
+You specify a canned ACL in your request by using the `x-amz-acl` request header\.
 When Amazon S3 receives a request with a canned ACL in the request, it adds the predefined grants to the ACL of the resource\.